loomio/loomio_help/content/user_manual/users/navigation/index.md

 If you just want to do the minimum as a Loomio user, just watch and follow up on your notifications.

 TODO: link to @mention section and notifications section of threads page.

-## Search
-The search field appears when you click on the magnifying glass in the top navigation bar.
-It will display threads containing your keyword(s), in context, comments or decisions.

-You can find a thread by entering key words from its title or context into the search field.

 ## User menu
 The user menu is where you can access your user profile page, change your email preferences, find a link to this help manual, and sign out.